 - Limit your intake of all types of fats.
 Try to replace saturated with unsaturated fats.

 - Increase fibre intake.
-Fibre is found in oats, oat bran, barley, fruit, vegetables, legumes and whole grains can speed up the removal of cholesterol from your blood.
+Fibre is found in oats, oat bran, barley, fruit, vegetables, legumes, and whole grains, and they can speed up the removal of cholesterol from your blood.

 - Exercise for 30 minutes for 5 or more days per week.
 Lack of exercise is associated with a low HDL-cholesterol level.